AltNext/oss-tools/packages/.github/README.md

 all to be placed inside the `.github` directory of the repo.

 ## `generated-files-bot.yml`
-### We use Google's Generated Files Bot to track changes to generated files, or files relating to our CI process.
+### We use Generated Files Bot to track changes to generated files, or files relating to our CI process.

-Add permissions for Google's Generated Files Bot to access the repository.
+Add permissions for Generated Files Bot to access the repository.

 Add to this file any files that should not be changed by outside collaborators, or files that should not be manually changed.